 ESL Tutoring Program

-In response to the increasing number of seminarians who enter Immaculate Conception Seminary from countries in which English is not their first language, the Seminary named Sr. B. Phyllis Kapuscinski, N.D.S., Ph.D., Coordinator of ESL Services, in January 2008.
+In response to the increasing number of seminarians who enter Immaculate Conception Seminary from countries in which English is not their first language, the Seminary instituted an English as a Second Language (ESL) Program in 2008.
+The program is currently headed by Chandler S. Cohen, Coordinator of ESL Services, effective July 2014.
 Her primary responsibility is to assist seminarians in upgrading their English skills so that they can benefit more fully from the academic Theology courses offered by the Seminary.
 Learn more »

 The formation process culminates with ordination to the priesthood.